This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Over medium high heat in a large skillet, heat the olive oil and one tablespoon of butter until slightly brown and frothy.
+- Over medium high heat in a large skillet, heat the olive oil and two tablespoons of butter until slightly brown and frothy.
 Place the chicken in the pan and cook about 2 minutes on each side, until golden.
 Then remove the chicken and set aside on a plate.

 - Reduce the heat under the skillet to medium.
 Add the garlic and sauté for another minute.
 Add the lemon juice to the pan to deglaze and scrape up any brown bits.
 Add the lemon slices, vermouth, chicken stock and capers.
 Cook for 3-4 minutes until the liquid is reduced by half.